Zer0plusOne/HTB-Machines/HTB-BoardLight/Walktrough_BoardLight/Walktrough_BoardLight.md

 ```

-Once in, as a root, execute a bash terminal by using the following comand
+Once in, as a root, execute a bash terminal by using the following command:

 ```bash
 bash
 ```

 Finally just navigate to `/root` and retrieve the flag, saved as `root.txt`

 ```bash
 cd /root
 cat root.txt